TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock-examples.rst

     AssertionError: Expected: call(<__main__.Foo object at 0x...>)
     Actual call: call(<__main__.Foo object at 0x...>)

-A comparison function for our ``Foo`` class might look something like this:
+A comparison function for our ``Foo`` kundi might look something like this:

     >>> def compare(self, other):
     ...     if not type(self) == type(other):